cran/srppp/README.md

 You may also be interested in our [agroscope-ch/srppphist](https://agroscope-ch.github.io/srppphist/) package containing historical registration data starting from 2011.
+This package is generally updated each year after the first publication of the register as an XML file.